Boots Winter Flu Jab Service - Frequently Asked Questions (FAQs)

 Additional FAQs if you have booked & paid online (or used a discount/corporate voucher code online)

 Some people booking an appointment for the private service via boots.com will be asked to complete a short online consultation, which will be reviewed by a prescribing clinician.
-If this applies to you and you’ve booked and paid online (or have used a discount or voucher code online on boots.com when booking your appointment), the following FAQs also apply.
+If this applies to you and you’ve booked and paid online (or have used a discount or voucher code when booking your appointment), the following FAQs also apply.

 You can change your appointment by going to My Orders in your account here.

-Yes.
-Should you change your mind about the service, you can cancel your order before your appointment has taken place.
+Yes, should you change your mind about the service, you can cancel your order before your appointment has taken place.
 This will refund the payment to your original payment method.
 Please allow up to 14 days for the refund.

 The IMA is registered with the Care Quality Commission (CQC) in England and with the Regulation and Quality Improvement Authority (RQIA) in Northern Ireland.